Terrabits/vna.rs-us.net/source/blog/2015-11-04-Parallel-measurements-with-the-znbt.html.markdown

 title:  "ZNBT Parallel Measurements"
 date:   2015-11-04 15:35
 tags:   ZNBT, Speed
----

-### Summary
+lead_text: >
   Because a ZNBT can have up to 24 true VNA ports, it can do something that a VNA and a switch matrix cannot: measure multiple devices in parallel.
 The ZNBT interface makes this easy to do for identical DUTs.
 But what if you want to measure DUTs with a varying number of ports, or you want to set up these measurements in your own software?
+---

-### Example Scenario
+## Example Scenario
 For this example we will assume the following:

 * A ZNBT with at least 8 ports